 - When the panel has shifted (only about 2mm), carefully remove the panel to expose the insides.
 Forcing the removal could cause damage to the plastic clips that attach the rear panel.

 - There will be a silver plate held in with screws to the lower left-hand corner of the battery.
 Remove the two screws and gently pry away the silver plate.
 This connector piece must come away vertically, not be forced sideways.
 Take care not to press anything down beneath the connector as you pry.
 The logic board is located beneath.

 - Use a plastic tweezers to pull the pressure contact from under the battery.
 The pressure contact (with a gold contact point) can be seen adjacent to the silver connector plate mounting socket.
 Make sure not to touch this piece with your fingers, because the oils can damage it or create call interference when reinstalled.
 Also be careful not to rip off the battery connector socket which is soldered to the logic board.

 - Slide the plastic tweezers between the battery and outer case and gently pry, starting at the top and sliding down as it dislodges itself from the adhesive.
 (Important: Use only plastic tools, as metal tools can result in sparks and shock.)

 - Utilize the exposed clear plastic pull tab to fully free the battery.

 - Insert the new battery, and reassemble with care!

 While DIY guide is fairly straightforward, it is not the right option for everyone.
 Check first to see if your iPhone device is under warranty or if Apple has listed it among the devices which can get a free battery replacement.
-If neither of those are the case, you can still opt for Apple repair or get a free consultation and estimate at your local CPR store location – no matter if you need to replace your iPhone battery in Chicago or New York!
+If neither of those are the case, you can still opt for Apple repair or get a free consultation and estimate at your local CPR store location – no matter if you need to replace your iPhone battery!
 With same day service, CPR can save your iPhone’s life and get it back in your hands before you go to work or class the next day.